Following Schubert varieties under Feigin's degeneration of the flag variety

 \subsection{Monomials from other relations}

-Theorem~\ref{thm:alllemma}~(1) to (5) provide sufficient conditions on $w\in S_n$ for the initial ideal $\init_{\bf w}(\mathcal{I}_w)$ to contain a degree two monomial originating from a Pl\"ucker relation between Pl\"ucker coordinates on adjacent Grassmannians, that is $\Gr(k,\mathbb C^n)$ and on $\Gr(k+1,\mathbb C^n)$ for suitable $k$.
+Theorem~\ref{thm:alllemma}~(1) to (5) provide sufficient conditions on $w\in S_n$ for the initial ideal $\init_{\bf w}(\mathcal{I}_w)$ to contain a degree two honest monomial originating from a Pl\"ucker relation between Pl\"ucker coordinates on adjacent Grassmannians, that is $\Gr(k,\mathbb C^n)$ and on $\Gr(k+1,\mathbb C^n)$ for suitable $k$.
 Notice that here we are only producing sufficient conditions, so that for $k=1$ we clearly obtain a weaker result than Theorem \ref{thm:gr12}.
-Theorem~\ref{thm:alllemma}~(6) and (7) deal with Pl\"ucker relations between Pl\"ucker coordinates lying not necessary on adjacent Grassmannians.
+Theorem~\ref{thm:alllemma}~(6) and (7) deal with Pl\"ucker relations between not necessarily adjacent Grassmannians.